 - Destination Contact

-- Please note the preparer for the ITA will not be able to just submit a link to the Destination University/Company/Entity, this information will need to be typed out in the International Travel Application (ITA).
+- Please note: The preparer for the ITA will not be able to simply submit a link to the Destination University/Company/Entity.
+This information needs to be explained in the International Travel Application (ITA).

-Then proceed to write the purpose of the trip.
+Then, proceed to explain the purpose of the trip.